nesquena/rabl/README.md

 Check out the [Issues](https://github.com/nesquena/rabl/issues) tab for a full list:

  * I am sloppy and failed to unit test this as I cobbled it together.
 Don't use it in production until I do, for now this is a fun experiment.
- * No support for Rails 3 yet, need a Railstie
  * No configuration options yet for how to create the json (root nodes) :(
  * Better Tilt template support (precompiling templates)
  * Benchmarks and performance optimizations
- * XML Support and potentially others
+ * XML Support and potentially other formats

 ## Authors and Contributors ##